Quaternionic quantum particles: TIME-DEPENDENT WAVE EQUATIONS

 \section{TIME-DEPENDENT WAVE EQUATIONS}

 In this article, we adopt the wave equation

 where both the Hamiltonian operator $\mathcal{H}$ and the wave function $\Psi$ are quaternionic.
 There is a second possibility for (\ref{a1}), which places the complex unit $i$ on the left hand side of (\ref{a1}), so that $\hbar\dot\Psi i\to \hbar i\,\dot\Psi$, where $\dot\Psi$ represents the time derivative of $\Psi$.
 We will discuss this possibility in an upcoming article, where it can be more conveniently explored.
+We stress that we use the Schr\"odinger picture of quantum mechanics, where the wave function evolves in time.
+A Heisenberg picture has been formally obtained in \cite{Giardino:2016nah}, but a more profound understanding is a direction for future research.
 As in the complex case, we separate the variables of the wave function, so that

 $\Phi$ and $\Lambda$ are quaternionic functions, and we additionally impose $\Lambda$ as an unitary quaternion with

 where $\Lambda^*$ is the quaternionic conjugate.
 Of course, $\Xi,\,X$ and $\Upsilon $ are time-dependent real functions and $j$ is the anti-commuting quaternionic complex unit, which obeys $ij=-ji$ and $j\,^2=-1$.
 We adopt the symplectic notation for quaternionic numbers ($\mathbb{H}$), where $q\in\mathbb{H}$ is written